Last Updated on July 20, 2021 by Evan Retallack

 In the pharmaceutical industry, hygiene and sanitation is of utmost importance throughout the entire shipping operations process.
 In regards to plastic vs wood pallets, all packaging and materials, shipping methods and routes must contribute efforts to ensure that each individual product produced and shipped meets hygiene requirements.
 And for pharmaceuticals, plastic pallets outperform wood pallets by a large margin.

 From a logistics and operations perspective, organisations must have robust processes in place to minimise the risk of contamination.
-As pallets are involved in a significant amount of shipping, the type used is a key part of supply chain planning.
+As pallets are involved in a significant amount of shipping, the type of shipping pallet used is a key part of supply chain planning.

 Plastic vs Wood Pallets For Pharmaceuticals